U.S. Relations With South Sudan

 U.S. Assistance to South Sudan

 The U.S. Government is the leading international donor to South Sudan, and provides lifesaving humanitarian assistance such as food, nutrition, protection, clean water and sanitation, as well as essential services such as food, nutrition support, emergency water and sanitation interventions, health care, and education to the millions of South Sudanese citizens displaced or otherwise affected since the start of the crisis in December 2013.
 In Fiscal Year 2018, the United States provided more than $481 million in funding to support the humanitarian response in South Sudan.
-The U.S. Government is helping to provide basic services to citizens; promote effective, inclusive, and accountable governance; diversify the economy; and combat poverty.
-Increasing stability in South Sudan during the transitional period following the signing of the ARCSS will depend on a combination of strengthening core institutions and governance processes to make them more inclusive, responding to the expectations of the population for essential services and improved livelihoods, and containing conflicts and addressing the grievances behind them.
+The U.S. Government helps to provide basic services to citizens; to promote effective, inclusive, and accountable governance; to diversify the economy; and to combat poverty.
+Increasing stability in South Sudan during the transitional period following the signing of the ARCSS will depend on a strengthening core institutions and governance processes to make them more inclusive, responding to the expectations of the population for essential services and improved livelihoods, and containing conflicts and addressing the grievances behind them.

 Bilateral Economic Relations